 OEM Type Certification

 The only holder of a Type Certificate (TC) for any aircraft is the OEM.
 The OEM can thus produce parts under the TC.
 Each part, from engine components to aircraft insulation material, must be properly labeled, documented and shown to meet the original approval standards.
 The Type Certificate indicates that the OEM’s part(s) work safely once installed in the aircraft for which they were designed.
+At Duracote, our products adhere to the strict quality specifications and OEM certifications for all aviation markets.

 In contrast, parts made under PMA can be manufactured by any person or company.
 But in doing so, they must undertake the process of designing, creating and thoroughly documenting the part’s equivalency or superiority to the OEM part.
 The process is as follows: